elisestijger/Recsys_predicting_vulnerabilities/plots/evaluation/README.md

 ![Plot 1](precision_implicit.png)

-This plot shows mean value of precision per algorithm
+This plot shows the mean value of precision per algorithm